en

 Is Singapore prepared to adopt a 4-day work week?

 In recent years, the traditional work model has been re-evaluated, and companies are considering alternative work arrangements to improve work-life balance and enhance productivity.
-This guide provides valuable insights into the benefits and challenges of 4-day work week, along with reasons why businesses in Singapore are exploring this approach.
+This guide provides valuable insights into the benefits and challenges of a 4-day work week in Singapore and Asia, along with reasons as to why businesses are exploring this approach.

 What is the 4-day work week?